Skip links

 How I Serve Baked Protein Oats

 Baked Protein Oats are how I usually start the day when I want something warm that can sit on the counter while the house wakes up.
-I’m Chef Thomas, and this is the kind of dish I lean on when mornings feel full but not rushed.
+Iโ€™m Chef Thomas, and this is the kind of dish I lean on when mornings feel full but not rushed.

 Most days, I cut a square and warm it gently, then set it on a plate with a cup of coffee.
 It holds together well, so it works whether you eat it at the table or carry it with you.
 When I have leftovers, I serve it cooler, straight from the fridge, and it still feels balanced and calm.

-If it turns into more of a shared meal, I treat it like any simple baked dish.
+If it turns into more of a shared moment, I treat it like any simple bake.
 I keep portions smaller and let people add what they want.
-On weekends, when breakfast stretches into late morning, I sometimes pair it with something savory like this stoved chicken recipe for a fuller table without extra work.
+Sometimes Iโ€™ll set out something else in the same spirit, like my Blueberry Baked Oatmeal, so the table feels relaxed without extra effort.

 Fresh sliced fruit on the side